iucario/blog/src/content/blog/2024 Summary.md

 Played this with a friend I met online and really enjoyed it.
 I feel like playing more survival and construction games with friends.

-### It Takes Two

-Replayed it with my partner.
-This game is a great introduction for beginners entering the gaming world.
-Didn't finish it this time.

 ## Anime

 Good Anime.
 Including anime that started in 2023 but ended in 2024.